LCSB-BioCore/COBREXA.jl/docs/src/howToContribute.md

 ## Step 2: Activate COBREXA

+!!! warning "Warning"
-:warning: Please note that you cannot use the dependencies of COBREXA directly, unless they are installed separately or the environment has been activated:
+    Please note that you cannot use the dependencies of COBREXA directly, unless they are installed separately or the environment has been activated:

 ```julia
 (v1.1) pkg> activate .